 Calls to poison control centers increased sharply in March 2020 due to disinfectants (CDC, 2020).
 Cases have included a woman who developed difficulty breathing after mixing 10% bleach with vinegar and water to wash her produce and a child was found unresponsive after consuming ethanol-based hand sanitizer.
 The CDC advises that "users should always read and follow directions on the label, only use water at room temperature for dilution (unless stated otherwise on the label), avoid mixing chemical products, wear eye and skin protection, ensure adequate ventilation, and store chemicals out of the reach of children."

-[Note: On June 19, 2020, the FDA warned consumers not to use hand sanitizers manufactured by Eskbiochem after two of the company's products were found to contain methanol.
+[Be aware that the FDA has warned consumers not to use a variety of hand sanitizers that have been found to contain methanol.
 Methanol is toxic and can cause serious illness or death when absorbed through the skin or ingested.
-See the warning for more details, including a list of nine Eskbiochem hand sanitizers (sold under various brand names).]
+See the FDA's page that lists the warnings to-date.]

 Clorox wipes have a shelf life of one year from the date of manufacture, and Lysol indicates two years for its wipes.